 Capital assets, which include buildings and improvements, vehicles and equipment, text and library books, and modular classrooms, are reported in the government-wide financial statements.
 Capital assets are recorded at historical cost, or at estimated historical cost, if actual historical cost is not available.
-Donated capital assets are recorded at the estimated fair market value at the date of donation.
+Donated capital assets; donated works of art, historical treasures and similar assets; and capital assets received in service concession arrangements are recorded at acquisition value.
 Except for the capital assets of the governmental activities column in the government-wide financial statements, construction period interest is capitalized on constructed capital assets.